afalco/spinqit-qae-triangulum/README.md

 ## Abstract

-This repository provides an academic-grade, reproducible implementation of a hardware-oriented Quantum Amplitude Estimation (QAE) workflow using **SpinQit**, targeting execution on **SpinQ Triangulum** (3-qubit NMR QPU).
+This repository provides an academic-grade, reproducible implementation of a hardware-oriented Quantum Amplitude Estimation (QAE) workflow using **SpinQit**, targeting execution on **SpinQ Triangulum** (3-qubit NMR QPU) and **IBM Kingston** (superconducting QPU via Qiskit Runtime).
 The implementation follows the core strategy of efficient state preparation for QAE applied to a **numerical integration** task: a function is encoded into the amplitude of an ancilla qubit via a shallow state-preparation operator $A$, and the target probability is estimated using a **maximum-likelihood, QAE-without-QPE** approach (MLAE-style).

-The codebase includes both a simulator path and a Triangulum backend path, together with structured experimental outputs for quantitative analysis.
+The codebase includes a simulator path, a Triangulum backend path, and an IBM Kingston backend path, together with structured experimental outputs for quantitative analysis.
 This version of the repository adopts a **dual integrand interface**:

 - `--gfunc` for **official, reproducible benchmark functions**;
 - `--expr` for **direct exploratory experiments** with custom expressions.